Fast geostatistical inference under positional uncertainty: Analysing DHS household survey data: Approximating the Posterior Under Positional Uncertainty

 We implement the above model in C++ using TMB, which integrates out $\boldsymbol{w}$, and uses autodifferentiation to maximize and takes a Laplace approximation of the posterior.
 As a result, the proposed method has the computational advantages of both the SPDE model and of its implementation in TMB.
 If $M_{ \mbox{P}}$ and $M_{ \mbox{S}}$ are respectively the average number of primary integration points per observation and the number of secondary integration points per primary integration point, then our method still only requires $O(M_{ \mbox{P}} M_{ \mbox{S}} n K^{3/2}) = O(n K^{3/2})$ computational operations per likelihood evaluation.
 The autodifferentiation of TMB also helps to reduce the number of operations required for optimizing the approximated posterior.

-The integration weights before correction for boundary effects, the radial displacement of the integration points, and the number of points per integration ring are given in Table \ref{tab:integrationInfo} in Section \ref{sec:numInt} of the Appendices.
+The integration weights before correction for boundary effects, the radial displacement of the integration points, and the number of points per integration ring are given in Table 5 in Section 6 of the Supplementary Material.